Academic Accommodation Process

 The students’ responsibilities include but are not limited to:

-- Disclosing the need for academic accommodations to the SASS - Academic Accommodations
+- Disclosing the need for academic accommodations to the Academic Accommodations Service

-- Providing the SASS - Academic Accommodations with the necessary medical documentation in accordance with the Required Documentation Grid
+- Providing the Academic Accommodations Service with the necessary medical documentation in accordance with the Required Documentation Grid

-- Attending their initial appointment with the SASS - Academic Accommodations, as well as their follow-up appointments
+- Attending their initial appointment with the Academic Accommodations Service, as well as their follow-up appointments

-- Adhering to the University of Ottawa’s and the SASS - Academic Accommodations’ deadlines and regulations
+- Adhering to the University of Ottawa’s and the Academic Accommodations Service’s deadlines and regulations

 The professors’ responsibilities include but are not limited to: